Regulation D Limitations - How Do They Affect Your Deposit Accounts?

 For Savings Accounts:

 PFCU will monitor members' accounts to ensure that no more than the permitted number of withdrawals or transfers is made.
 The member will be contacted by the credit union if the member exceeds the established limits on more than an occasional basis.
-If a member continues to violate those limits after being contacted by PFCU, the Credit Union will convert the savings account to a transactional account that the member is eligible to maintain.
+If a member continues to violate those limits after being contacted by PFCU, the Credit Union will restrict the savings account from exceeding the limit of six transactions under the laws of Regulation D.

 For Money Market Accounts: